 In Clairton Middle School/High School, the Student Assistance Teams (SAP) provides additional support used by the district to identify at-risk students.
 SAP teams are currently in place at the middle and high school levels.
 SAP is a cooperative effort with parents in utilizing the support staff, students, and community through contracted services with Mon Yough.
 It is a proactive prevention/intervention program that attempts to provide intervention before school performance is seriously compromised.
 The SAP Core Team of individuals are trained in the SAP Model and focus on screening/intervention for student who may be experiencing drug and alcohol, depression, and/or family issues, referrals to appropriate agencies or treatment facilities, aftercare for those returning from treatment, and crisis intervention as needed.

 In addition, Clairton City School District offers support to the students and the community through the School Based Behavioral Health Team.
-This program is implemented in grades K-12 and commences in the 2015-2016 school year.
+This program is implemented in grades K-12 and continues in the 2019-2020 school year.
 This is a collaboration between Community Care Behavioral Health Services, the Allegheny County Office of Behavioral Health and Clairton City School District.
 This program will provide students with intensive behavioral health needs, individual, and family support.
 Students will be referred to this program through ESAP and SAP.